curblr/curblr-spec/Rule.md

 * **Standing:** Stopping a vehicle but leaving it attended
 * **Loading:** Stopping a vehicle (attended or unattended) to perform a loading activity.
 The vehicle may remain in the curb section _only_ while the loading activity occurs.

 Each of these activities can be described in the affirmative (e.g. `parking`) to denote what is permitted, or in the negative (e.g. `no parking`) to denote what is prohibited.
 It is not necessary to duplicate an object to define its inverse.
-A restriction for a certain type of user implies that no other users can perform that activity in the given curbspace (unless otherwise specified).
+A regulation for a certain type of user implies that no other users can perform that activity in the given curbspace (unless otherwise specified).
 For example, `parking` for residential permit holders implies that the curb segment is a `no parking` zone for any other users.

-CurbLR can indicate what restriction is in effect at a given place and time (or that no restriction is in effect).
+CurbLR can indicate what regulation is in effect at a given place and time (or that no regulation is in effect).
 CurbLR can also indicate a relationship between certain activities, but not others; if a section of curb is described as a standing or loading zone, this implies that parking is not permitted during that period.
 Beyond this, local regulation must determine what specific activities are allowed in a particular section of the curb.
 For example, local rules may allow for passenger loading in a "No Parking" zone but not in a "No Stopping" zone.

 ### Activity classification examples